||Sign Language Acquisition by Deaf and Hearing Children

 Deborah Chen Pichler is a professor in the Department of Linguistics at Gallaudet University.

-Marlon Kuntze is an associate professor in the Department of Government and Public Affairs at Gallaudet University.
+Marlon Kuntze is a professor in the Department of Government and Public Affairs at Gallaudet University.

 Diane Lillo-Martin is Board of Trustees Distinguished Professor in the Department of Linguistics at the University of Connecticut.